Data trends at meteoLCD: 1998 to 2021

 -80 mm/decade, caused by the very high values of 2000 and 2001.

 Clearly precipitation shows an oscillation pattern, so linear trends should be taken with precaution (or simply seen as non-sensical).

 A good model for the Diekirch data is a

 sinus function: the calculation

-these values are close to those of the preceding year.
+these values are similar to those of the preceding two years, but note that

 The oscillatory rainfall pattern is a good example how foolish it is to apply linear regressions to data when these are harmonic, something the media, activist groups and many politicians often do without much thinking.

 Values of total solar energy of

 1998 to 2021 mean +/- stdev: 1119.3 +/- 50.0 kWh*m-2*y-1